Why The Bible Is The True Best Seller

 Some countries sponsor contests to see who can quote the Qur’an verbatim.
 You do find pockets of Christians in Muslim countries but they are persecuted regularly.
 There can be severe penalties (beating, imprisonment and the like) for owning a Bible and converting to Christianity is even worse.

 All of that is to say that Mao’s book of quotes and the Qur’an enjoy high print volumes due to political and cultural enforcements.
-The Bible has never enjoyed the same kind of promotion.
+The Bible, however, has never enjoyed the same kind of promotion.

-In the early years church clerics refused to translate the Bible into common languages arguing that only the well trained should read it.
+In the earliest years of church history clerics refused to translate the Bible into common languages arguing that only the well trained should read it.
 Anyone who refused to accept this dictum and made an effort to translate it into any language other than Latin was persecuted and in some cases executed.
 Common language Bibles were not meant for the masses (no pun intended).

 The Bible has never been an easy book to own.